sudohari/chef-web-docs/content/resources/yum_package/_index.md

   ruby_type: true, false
   required: false
   default_value: 'true'
-  new_in: null
   description_list:
   - markdown: Downgrade a package to satisfy requested version requirements.
 - property: arch
   ruby_type: String, Array
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'The architecture of the package to be installed or upgraded.
-This

-      value can also be passed as part of the package name.'
+  - markdown: The architecture of the package to be installed or upgraded.
+This value can also be passed as part of the package name.
 - property: flush_cache
   ruby_type: Hash
   required: false
   default_value: '{"before"=>false, "after"=>false}'
-  new_in: null
   description_list:
   - markdown: 'Flush the in-memory cache before or after a Yum operation that